DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-13-viewing-training-partners-and-their-courses-if-youre-an-accredited-body.md

 We do not show actions that would allow the accredited body to edit the course, including:

 - change links
-- the publish button - if the course status is ‘draft’
+- the publish button - if the course status is ‘Draft’
-- the withdraw link - if the course status is ‘published’
+- the withdraw link - if the course status is ‘Published’
-- the delete link - if the course status is ‘draft’
+- the delete link - if the course status is ‘Draft’

 ## Further considerations

-We are considering how accredited bodies manage the courses they run and those that their training partners run.
+We’re considering how accredited bodies manage their courses and those their training partners run.